weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 Implement the flow(s) defined in the "Design" section

 ## Consequences

-A SaaS application would be able to hide their `CLIENT_SECRET` behind their firewalled infrastructure.
-We do not have that luxury, so we will have to ship the `CLIENT_SECRET` with the binary.
-The only flow that requires this is the GitHub OAuth Flow, which gives us the alternative Device Flow specially built for our exact use case.
-We may be able to utilize their Device Flow as a one-off (since other providers do not have that feature).

 This document does not seek to provide any mapping between Kubernetes users and Git Provider users.
 That may be out of scope for the Weave GitOps Core edition, or may be implemented later.